 Manufacturers aren’t the only source for used car warranties.
 Dealerships themselves will often offer warranties on used cars as an extra buying incentive.
 The stipulations of this type of warranty will be up to the each individual dealership.
 Dealership warranties are not normally transferable.

-Like manufacturer warranties, extended warranties are usually transferable.
-These warranties are also more varied than regular manufacturer warranties, so it’s quite possible that you might come across a used car with an extended warranty still active.
-Even private sellers may advertise the vehicle that they’re selling as having an extended warranty—but be sure to check to see that it’s transferable, though, before you pay the extra cash for that benefit.
+Like manufacturer warranties, extended service contracts are usually transferable.
+These service contracts are also more varied than regular manufacturer warranties, so it’s quite possible that you might come across a used car with an extended service contract still active.
+Even private sellers may advertise the vehicle that they’re selling as having an extended service contract—but be sure to check to see that it’s transferable, though, before you pay the extra cash for that benefit.

-Interested in learning more about the warranties on our used car inventory?
-Visit us at Chip Wynn Motors and we’ll teach you all you need to know about warranties.
+Interested in learning more about the warranties, extended service contracts or our used car inventory?
+Visit us at Chip Wynn Motors and we’ll teach you all you need to know!